ten7/handbook.ten7.com/_pages/05_howwedothings.md

 We hope you’ll spend 10% of your workweek giving back to the community by contributing your talents—whether design, development, content or otherwise—to open source projects.

-### Harvest Project for Internal Tasks
+### Tempo Ticket for Internal Tasks

-Most internal hours should be tracked to tasks under the TEN7 Company Operations project in Harvest.
+Most internal hours should be tracked to your department's Admin task (e.g. Operations: Admin or Development: Admin) in Tempo.
 As always, ask if you have questions on how to do this!

 ## Meetings